 Q: Is my child a good fit for a group/team environment?

 A: While we wish that every camper will fit into our programs, sometimes a group environment isn't the best fit.
-Some kids will learn and progress quicker in a 1-on-1 private lesson format better after attending a camp.
+After the camp, we will be able to recommend future golf options for your camper, whether that be our junior academy or private lessons.

 Q: Are there refunds for camp?